 • Soak the cashews: Add 1 cup of raw cashews to a small bowl, and cover with boiling hot water.
 I use my tea kettle to warm the water up.
 Let them soak while you get the vegetables boiling.

-• Drain the cashews.
+• Blend the cashew coconut cream: Drain the cashews.
 Add the cashews and the can of coconut milk to your blender (no need to rinse it out from the tomatoes), and blend until smooth.
 Pour the cashew/coconut mixture into the pan with the tomato puree.

-• Serve with cooked basmati rice, chopped cilantro and vegan naan.
-Enjoy!
+• Serve with cooked basmati rice, chopped fresh cilantro and naan.

 Notes